YouriLieverdink/MonetarySystem/docs/acceptation_plan.md

 During the coding phase the written code will be tested to assure the quality and the reliability.

 **Corrective actions**
 When any bugs occur this can be fixed before deploying the code.
-By making sure the blockchain has a reasenable size we decrease the chance of someone with bad intensions having any wrong influence.
+By making sure the blockchain has a Reasonable size we decrease the chance of someone with bad intensions having any wrong influence.

 ### 3.4 Security
 The account numbers will be keys of 32 bits.
 A strong password contains letts, numbers, symbols and is atleast 16 characters.
 If a password is wrong 3 times logging in will be blocked for a certain amount of time to prefent brute-force attacks.